Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Introduction

-To address the aforementioned limitations, this paper proposes a novel event-level visual question answering framework named \textbf{C}ross-\textbf{M}odal \textbf{C}ausal Relat\textbf{I}onal \textbf{R}easoning (CMCIR) from the perspective of causal inference \cite{rubin2019essential}.
-To mitigate the bias caused by confounders and uncover the causal structures for visual and linguistic modalities, we propose a Causality-aware Visual-Linguistic Reasoning (CVLR) module by front-door and back-door causal interventions.
-To discover the causal effect within linguistic modalities, we design a back-door intervention module that approximates the confounder set distribution from the perspective of linguistic semantic relations.
-Since the confounder in visual modality is unobservable, we propose a specific attention-based front-door intervention module named Local-Global Causal Attention Module (LGCAM) which aggregates the local and global visual representations in a causality-aware way.
-To model the multi-modal interaction between the appearance-motion and language representations, we build a novel Spatial-Temporal Transformer (STT) that contains Question-Appearance (QA), Question-Motion (QM), Appearance-Semantics (AS), and Motion-Semantics (MS) modules.
-The QA and QM build the linguistic semantics from the multi-modal co-occurrence between the linguistic and the visual content.
-The AS and MS infer the visual clues from the interactions between the linguisitc semantics and the spatial-temporal representations.
-To adaptively fuse the causality-ware visual and linguistic features, we introduce a novel Visual-Linguistic Feature Fusion (VLFF) module that leverages the hierarchical linguistic semantic relations as the guidance to learn the global semantic-aware visual-linguistic representations.
-Experiments on SUTD-TrafficQA, TGIF-QA, MSVD-QA, and MSRVTT-QA datasets show the advantages of our CMCIR over the state-of-the-art methods.
+To mitigate the aforementioned limitations, this paper proposes a framework named \textbf{C}ross-\textbf{M}odal \textbf{C}ausal Relat\textbf{I}onal \textbf{R}easoning (CMCIR) for event-level VQA.
+The proposed Causality-aware Visual-Linguistic Reasoning (CVLR) module addresses the confounders' bias and uncovers causal structures in visual and linguistic modalities through front-door and back-door causal interventions.
+To address the unobservable confounder in the visual modality, a Local-Global Causal Attention Module (LGCAM) is proposed, which uses attention to aggregate local and global visual representations causality-awarely.
+Additionally, a back-door intervention module is designed to discover the causal effect within the linguistic modality.
+A Spatial-Temporal Transformer (STT) is introduced to model the multi-modal interaction between appearance-motion and language representations, containing Question-Appearance (QA), Question-Motion (QM), Appearance-Semantics (AS), and Motion-Semantics (MS) modules.
+Finally, a novel Visual-Linguistic Feature Fusion (VLFF) module is proposed to adaptively fuse causality-aware visual and linguistic features.
+Experimental results on various datasets show that CMCIR outperforms state-of-the-art methods.
 The main contributions of the paper can be summarized as follows: